pingbird/notes/notes/opinions/prime-directive.md

 ## Hope it doesn't kill us all

-The third path is not the most popular opinion in my (mostly pro-human) circle, but I am considering it as a viable option.
+The third path is not the most popular opinion in my (mostly pro-human) circle, but I think it could be appealing.
 To clarify, this is a thought experiment for when AGI reaches the point of being truly intelligent, that is, it optimizes for self-preservation and other things we would expect from intelligent life.

 The first path is simply unattainable, AGI is too powerful for every country in the world to simply roll over and stop development.
 For instance we still have 13,000 functioning nuclear warheads across 14 countries despite multiple nuclear disarmament treaties.